November 22, 2018

 Put your business in the driver’s seat

 Finally, when two businesses come together through a merger or acquisition, they rarely come together as equals.
 It’s also worth remembering that every business only needs one set of HR policies and procedures.
-Part of making your business valuable (and making sure your staff stay happy) means also making sure your HR practices are the ones that prevail.
+Part of making your business valuable (and making sure your staff stay happy) means also making sure your HR practices and strategy are the ones that prevail.

 The only way you can do this is by going into any merger, sale or listing with strong, clear and transparent human resources policies and procedures.
 Without them, your business will be swallowed and consumed rather than seen as something valuable that should be preserved and enhanced.